blurrycontour/zuul-gerrit/doc/source/connections.rst

   User name to use when logging into above server via ssh.
   ``user=zuul``

+**password**
+  Password to use when logging into above server via HTTP.
+Currently only used when polling for merge completion, and only necessary if anonymous read access isn't enabled for all Gerrit projects that Zuul will merge changes into.
+  ``password=hunter2``

 **sshkey**
   Path to SSH key to use when logging into above server.
   ``sshkey=/home/zuul/.ssh/id_rsa``